 There are many programs in Brunswick supporting our new Mainers: these include Midcoast Hunger Prevention Program, WIC, Brunswick Town General Assistance, Oasis Health, Maine State Housing Authority, Midcoast Hospital & Affiliates, Midcoast Literacy, Merrymeeting Adult Ed, Midcoast New Mainers Group, the Brunswick School Department, the Town of Brunswick as well as multiple churches, faith-based groups, individuals and community health practitioners, dentists and optometrists.
-In addition, over the summer and in an ongoing capacity, we have worked closely with the staff at Brunswick Landing Ventures and the Portland Family Shelter to prepare for and support the arrival of about two dozen new families.
+Additionally, over the summer and in an ongoing capacity, we have worked closely with the staff at Brunswick Landing Ventures and the Portland Family Shelter to prepare for and support the arrival of about two dozen new families.

 However, in spite of all the aforementioned resources, we have identified many short and long term specific needs that regularly fall through the cracks.
-These needs have been revealed to the many TEAN volunteers and “host” families who regularly visit and assist with essentials like laundry costs, grocery store trips, after school events, athletics, school conferences and open houses, recreational sports teams, trips to church, trips to Portland, immigration appointments, medical appointments, technology needs, accessing volunteer opportunities and more.
+These needs have been revealed to the many TEAN volunteers and “host” families who regularly visit and assist with essentials like: laundry costs, grocery store trips, after school events, athletics, school conferences open houses, recreational sports teams, trips to church, trips to Portland, immigration appointments, medical appointments, technology needs, accessing volunteer opportunities and more.

-TEAN’S INITIAL ENGAGEMENT:
+TEAN’S INITIAL ENGAGEMENT

-On July 12 of this year, TEAN stepped in at a critical moment in Brunswick to manage the unexpected arrival of three African families who had come to Brunswick via the Portland Expo and before that had only recently crossed the Southern border.
+On July 12 of this year, TEAN stepped in at a critical moment in Brunswick to manage the unexpected arrival of three African families, who had come to Brunswick via the Portland Expo and before that had only recently crossed the Southern border.
 TEAN was the first community organization to assist the new families and our allies have been involved every day since.

-TEAN’S CURRENT & ONGOING ROLE:
+TEAN’S CURRENT & ONGOING ROLE

 Working in partnership with the town’s cultural broker Nsiona Nguizani and Midcoast New Mainers, a volunteer organization dedicated to supporting New Mainers settling into smaller Mid Coast communities, TEAN has been working in the following areas:

-- Address & resolve material needs, urgent and ongoing
+Address & resolve material needs (urgent and ongoing)

 Since then, TEAN allies have been busy collecting and delivering clothes, coats, shoes, winter boots, school supplies, backpacks, home essentials, food, toiletries, cleaning supplies, (35+) bicycles, helmets & bike locks; eyeglasses, prescriptions, car seats, and most recently 18 cell phones (and paying the ongoing monthly cell phone bills) and as well as the purchase and professional installation of 14 washer/dryers.
 These are tasks happening on a daily basis.
-Just this week winter boots were delivered to all of the adults.
+Winter boots were delivered to all of the adults.
 Shoe sizes were collected by TEAN volunteers and a boot drive at the First Parish Church collected all of the boots.
 A similar drive has been organized by TEAN in concert with the McKeen Center at Bowdoin.

 Needs are largely being met through TEAN resources – donations made by faith groups, community allies and businesses.
 With winter coming, we anticipate new challenges related to the weather, illnesses, and lack of transportation options via foot or bike.
 While these families are extremely eager to work, due to myriad delays in the asylum/ immigration process we are unclear on when they will be able to receive work permits and so we anticipate these needs will be ongoing.